TickTeam/guide-tt/ticktick_web_app/how_many_shortcuts_are_there_in_ticktick.md

-### How many shortcuts are there in TickTick?
+### What are the shortcuts in TickTick?

-1.Sign in TicKTick on web.
+1. Sign in to TicKTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Select “Settings” > Click “Shortcuts” in the left panel.
+3. Click "Shortcuts" in the left panel.

 ![](shortcuts.png)